 - Go for a drive one day and stop at three fabulous beaches, including Sunshine Beach, Peregian Beach, and Coolum Beach.
 Have breakfast at Sunshine Beach.
 After that, trek up the steep Mount Coolum (208 m high) and enjoy the views.
 Then drive onto Mooloolaba.
 Go for a brilliant walk in Mooloolaba past the surf life-saving club along the coast near the marina area, around the bay, and onto the breakwater.
 Have a drink at the surf life-saving club after you return.

 - Go for a scenic drive to Montville.
 Go for a walk along the main street.
-Visit Maleny Botanic Gardens, then Noosa Botanic Garden, and seek out the Greek-style amphitheater (Circle of Love).
+Visit Maleny Botanic Gardens and Noosa Botanic Garden, and seek out the Greek-style amphitheater (Circle of Love).

 Go on a pre-arranged full-day tour to Frazer Island, the largest sand island in the world.

-Spend two days doing anything you want, hopefully soaking up more of the sun.
+Spend two days doing anything you want, which hopefully includes soaking up more of the sun.

 On the morning of your departure, drive to Noosa Lookout and checkout where you’ve been.

-Drive to Kings Beach and if the water looks tempting, go for a quick swim.
-Drive through the Glass House Mountains, and find the popular scenic lookout.
+Drive to Kings Beach and go for a quick swim if the water looks tempting.
+Then, drive through the Glass House Mountains, and find the popular scenic lookout.

 Drive over the mainland bridge to Bribie Island.